Newly Qualified Occupational Therapist - Talent Pool

 ✨Tip Number 1

-Familiarize yourself with the specific challenges associated with neurodiversity, such as Autism and ADHD.
-This knowledge will not only help you in interviews but also demonstrate your genuine interest in the role.
+Familiarise yourself with the specific challenges associated with neurodiversity and complex needs.
+Understanding these areas will not only help you in interviews but also demonstrate your genuine interest in the role and the impact you can make.

 ✨Tip Number 2

-Network with current or former employees of Outcomes First Group.
-They can provide valuable insights into the company culture and expectations, which can be beneficial during your application process.
+Network with current or former Occupational Therapists within the organisation or similar settings.
+Engaging in conversations can provide valuable insights into the company culture and expectations, which can be beneficial during your application process.

 ✨Tip Number 3